enbock/MBOS-Space-Engineers/MBOS Consumer/README.md

 A typical factory has Consumer and Producer.

 ## Radio Transmissions
-See description of Rsource Manager.
+See description of Resource Manager.